nealgravindra/scnd/notebooks/readme.txt

 Notebooks used for...

 fig1:
-- fig1update_newubc.ipynb: umap embeddings incorporating new ctype annotation of ubc/dcn and w/in ubc, on/off/intermediate
+- fig1update_newubc.ipynb: umap embeddings and violin plots with new ctype annotation of ubc/dcn and w/in ubc, on/off/intermediate
 -

 Data files: